binsync/docs.binsync.net/docs/intro.md

 - Function headers (symbol, args, type)
 - Stack Variables (symbol, type)
 - Structs
+- Enums
 - Comments

 Note: all types support user-created types like structs.
 In short, with BinSync you can track, manage, and sync changes you make in your decompiler with any decompiler supported by BinSync.

 For synchronous help, or a more vocal discussion, join our discord:
 [![Discord](https://img.shields.io/discord/900841083532087347?label=Discord&style=plastic)](https://discord.gg/wZSCeXnEvR)

 ## Supported Platforms
-- IDA Pro: **>= 7.3**
+- IDA Pro: **>= 8.4** (if you have an older version, use [BinSync v4.10.1](https://github.com/binsync/binsync/commit/bac7b9d4a6cca64810bb07428391415702765cd4))
 - Binary Ninja: **>= 2.4**
 - angr-management: **>= 9.0**
 - Ghidra: **>= 10.1**

-All versions require **Python >= 3.6** and **Git** installed on your system.
-Ghidra support is still very much in early stage, so only expect the minimal features.
+All versions require **Python >= 3.10** and **Git** installed on your system.

 ## Decompiler Support Progress
-Although we support the decompilers in the earlier section, not every decompiler is supported at the same level of syncing.
+Although we support the platforms in the earlier section, not every feature works in every decompiler.
-To understand the difference between artifact support, pull, push, and auto push, read our [decompiler use introduction](https://binsync.net/docs/dec-introduction/).
+To see which features have yet to be implemented, read the [decompilers section of the docs](/decompilers/dec-introduction).

+## Scripting
+For scripting please see [Lib BinSync](https://github.com/binsync/libbs), which allows you to do all lifting and data manipulation in Python.

 ### IDA Pro